raspberrypi/documentation/glossary/README.md

 - **NAND** - a NAND gate is a logic gate, specifically an inverted AND gate; can also refer to a type of flash memory that uses NAND logic; see [Wikipedia](https://en.wikipedia.org/wiki/NAND_gate)
 - **OTP** – One-Time Programmable, a type of memory that can only be programmed once, and retains the programmed data after power off; used for serial numbers etc.
 - **Overlay** – a boot-time or run-time patch to a Device Tree allowing a degree of configuration by the user; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/device-tree.md) for more details, or run `dtoverlay -a` in a terminal window for a list of available overlays
+- **PoE** - Power over Ethernet, a mechanism to power a device through its Ethernet connection.
+Raspberry Pi produce a [PoE HAT](https://www.raspberrypi.org/products/poe-hat) for the Raspberry Pi Model 3B plus.
 - **`raspi-config`** – a command line tool for configuring Raspbian's operating system features; see our [official documentation](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)
 - **raspivid, raspistill, raspiyuv, raspividyuv** – a set of applications to run the Raspberry Pi Camera Module in various modes; see our [official documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md)
 - **Raspberry Pi Configuration Tool (`rcgui`)** – a graphical equivalent of `raspi-config`